Sanglorian/orcus/Orcus Advanced Options - current.md

 **Item Power** (free, daily)
 Reroll one attack roll, ability check, or saving throw you dislike.
 You must use the second roll.

-### Oathbow (IV)

-*Bows only*; *Minimum Enchantment:* +4

-When you nock an arrow on this bow, it whispers in Elvish, “Swift defeat to my enemies.”
-When you loose the arrow, you can say, “Swift death to you who have wronged me” to make the arrow's target your sworn enemy.

-**Item Power** (swift, daily)
-Choose one target of the next weapon attack you make.
-That target is your sworn enemy until it dies, or until seven days pass.
-You cannot use this power while you have an existing sworn enemy.

-Attacks with this weapon you make against the sworn enemy have combat advantage.
-You suffer no range, cover or concealment penalties for attacking the sworn enemy.

-If you score a critical hit, do +Xd12 damage instead of the normal amount of bonus critical damage.

-While your sworn enemy lives, you suffer a -2 penalty on attack rolls with all other weapons.

 ### Ravening (II)